oorahmi/AudioSampleOrganizer/README.md

 ```

 All samples are put into a directory depending on the names listed in `sample_directory_list.txt`
+I picked my names/organization based by looking at results of my `sample_organizer.py stat` output.
+You may want to do this for your own samples and pick different names.

 I am only detecting if a string is in a filename (string contains) for this python app.
 Nothing fancy.